neo4j-labs/neosemantics/README.md

 ## What's in this repository
-This repository contains a set of stored procedures and extensions to both produce and consume RDF from Neo4j.
+This repository contains a set of stored procedures, user definded functions and extensions to integrate with RDF from Neo4j.

-### Stored Procedures
+### Stored Procedures for RDF Parsing/Previewing/Ingesting

 | Stored Proc Name        | params           | Description and example usage  |
 |:------------- |:-------------|:-----|